RaijmakersH/az900-labs/Instructions/Walkthroughs/22-Calculate Composite SLAs.md

     **99.95%** X **99.9%** X **99.95%** X **99.99%** = **99.79%**

-    This is the percentage uptime that our application will be able to achieve with the current services and architecture.
+    This is the SLA-based expected availability of our application with the current services and architecture.

 Congratulations!
-You have determined the SLA uptime percentages for each of the services in our sample application and then calculated the composite SLA uptime percentage for the application.
+You have determined the SLA-based uptime for each of the services in our sample application and then calculated the composite SLA-based expected availability for the application.